tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - another caveat: < 1% of non-synonymous single nucleotide variants in expressed genes result in detectable CD4/CD8 positive T cell reactivity in tumor-infiltrating leukocytes, **would any be predicted in periphery?**, **frameshift mutations much more likely to lead to neoantigens**
 # The relationship between hydrophobicity and drug-protein binding in human serum albumin: a quartz crystal microbalance study
  - positive correlation between drug hydrophobicity and binding strength to human serum albumin, **perhaps in contrast to hypothesis of increased crossreactivity from more hydrophobic TCRs, assuming increased crossreactivity means lower strength binding for each or a lower possible maximum...**
+# The role of immune checkpoints in antitumor response: a potential antitumor immunotherapy
+ - tumor cells primarily employ altered expression of HLA to avoid immune recognition and antitumor immune response (induced by strong immune pressure of CTLs leadin g to development of tumor variants with deregulated expression of classical and non-classical HLA-I molecules to evade immune system)
+ - IL-2 and IL-2R expressed by T cells following dual signal activation (pMHC-TCR and CD80/86 on APC with CD28 on T cell) to regulate clonal expansion
+## Main immune checkpoints
+ - PD-1: regulates T lymphocyte activity in tissues/tumors, expressed on APCS, monocytes, NK/NKT cells, macrophages, activated T cells, B cells, ligands are PD-L1/2
+ - CTLA-4: receptor homologous to CD28, inhibits T lymphocytes by competing with CD28 for binding, expressed on FoxP3-induced Tregs, activated T cells, ligands are CD80/86 (B7-1/2)
+ - HLA-G: HLA class I molecule, ligands are ILT-2/4, KIR2DL4
 # The role of metabolic dysfunction in T cell exhaustion during chronic viral infection
  - dysfunction of T cell metabolism contributes to exhaustion
  - naive (Th0) and memory T cells rely mostly on OXPHOS and FA oxidation for energy, metabolism reprogrammed upon antigen recognition (generates energy but also fuels intermediates for nucleotide, amino acid, and FA synthesis and mitochondrial function, all important for T cell proliferation, differentiation, function), enhanced glycolysis ("Warburg effect", lactic acid fermentation rather than TCA despite normoxic conditions which is less efficient ATP production wise but faster kinetically, glycolysis also helps create intermediates for biomolecule synthesis) important reprogramming during CD4<sup>+</sup> and CD8<sup>+</sup> T cell activation and functioning